Definition and classification of tendon diseases

 Tendinosis

-In tendinosis, collagen fibers are also less continuously arranged and there is increased (neo- )vascularization, i.e., formation of new blood vessels.3 These vascular structures do not result in improved blood flow and thus are not associated with healing.3 One theory is that tendon pain is caused by this neovascularization, i.e., the new formation of nonfunctional “blood vessels.”
+In tendinosis, collagen fibers are also less continuously arranged and there is increased (neo-)vascularization, i.e., formation of new blood vessels.3 These vascular structures do not result in improved blood flow and thus are not associated with healing.3 One theory is that tendon pain is caused by this neovascularization, i.e., the new formation of nonfunctional “blood vessels.“ Read about neovascularization in detail in our article on the causes of tendon pain.

 So what is the significance of the distinction between tendinitis and tendinosis?

-Thus, it can be seen that even in non-fluoroquinolone-induced tendinopathy, regeneration can take a very long time.
+Thus, it is quite apparent that even in non-fluoroquinolone-induced tendinopathy, regeneration can take a very long time.

-In general, we can say that in tendinosis the goal is to stimulate collagen production and minimize the vicious cycle of repeated overuse, whereas in tendinitis the goal is to treat the inflammation and at best reduce scar tissue and adhesions.3 Overall, both terms tendinitis and tendinosis should be used only after proper histopathologic examination.4
+In general, we can say that in tendinosis the goal is to stimulate collagen production and minimize the vicious cycle of repeated overuse, whereas in tendinitis the goal is to treat the inflammation and at best reduce scar tissue and adhesions.(3) Overall, both terms tendinitis and tendinosis should be used only after proper histopathologic examination.(4) However, this is rarely a clinically useful diagnosis, although the therapy between the two is very different.

 In this context, it should be noted that the division into tendinitis and tendinosis is simplified.
 Often, both inflammatory and degenerative aspects are present in a tendinopathy.
 It is therefore to be understood rather as a spectrum.
 Also, it is thought that in tendinosis there is a “low grade inflammation”, but this is not manifested by the classic signs of inflammation such as hyperthermia, redness or swelling.

 Incidentally, it is interesting to note that tendinosis is often clinically silent, i.e., it does not cause pain.4,5 For example, in autopsies of 70-year-old individuals, tendinopathy is found in 30-50% of individuals.5 Frequently, the initial manifestation of tendinosis is a rupture.
-However, tendinosis may also occur together with painful paratendinopathy (that is, inflammation or damage to tissue surrounding the tendon).4 The question that naturally arises here in relation to FQAD is why the pain of, for example, the Achilles tendon is so severe after taking ciprofloxacin, levofloxacin, and the like, even though there is mostly no inflammation?
-Hint: Could it be more to do with the peripheral nervous system than the tendon itself?
+However, tendinosis may also occur together with painful paratendinopathy (that is, inflammation or damage to tissue surrounding the tendon).4 The question that naturally arises here in relation to FQAD is why the pain in the Achilles tendon, for example, is so severe after taking ciprofloxacin, levofloxacin and the like, even though there is usually no acute inflammation, such as after a sports injury?
+Find out more in our article on the causes of tendon pain.
+(Crosslink article 7: What causes pain in the tendon area?)
+Next, however, we will discuss the general causes of tendon disorders (Crosslink article 5: Causes of tendon disorders) to deepen our knowledge on the subject of tendons.
+The question that naturally arises here in relation to FQAD is why the pain in the Achilles tendon, for example, is so severe after taking ciprofloxacin, levofloxacin and the like, even though there is usually no acute inflammation like after a sports injury?
+Find out more in our article on the causes of tendon pain.
+Next, however, we will discuss the general causes of tendon disorders in order to deepen our knowledge on the subject of tendons.

 Marco Karrer B.Med